Who Dares Wins (film): Filming

 The production began in September 1981.
 The film had advisers who had worked in the SAS which led to some concerns from the Ministry of Defence that the film could breach the Official Secrets Act.
-However, Lloyd said the ministry eventually gave its "tacit approval" to the film after two small changes to the story were made; "after that they opened the door quite widely and even provided three military helicopters", the producer said.
+However, Lloyd said the ministry eventually gave its "tacit approval" to the film after two small changes to the story were made, providing much wider access to defence equipment and personnel, including three military helicopters.

-According to the DVD commentary, the film was made with the help of the 22 SAS Regiment at Hereford, although their commanding officer Peter de la Billière had initially refused to help in a pre-production meeting with Euan Lloyd.
-Director Ian Sharp, who was hired due to Lloyd's liking of his direction in the TV series The Professionals, was invited to SAS headquarters at Stirling Lines where he met some of the troops who assaulted the Iranian embassy.
-With the co-operation of the SAS achieved, production moved ahead swiftly.
+According to the DVD commentary, the film was made with the help of the 22 SAS Regiment at Hereford, although their commanding officer, Peter de la Billière, had initially refused to help in a pre-production meeting with Euan Lloyd.
+Director Ian Sharp, who was hired due to Lloyd's liking of his direction in The Professionals, was invited to SAS headquarters at Stirling Lines where he met some of the troops who assaulted the Iranian embassy.
+With the cooperation of the SAS achieved, production moved ahead swiftly.

 During one of his visits to Stirling Lines, Sharp had met a Fijian trooper who had a mishap during the Iranian embassy assault.
 The trooper told how he got caught up in his descent and his uniform caught fire due to the explosives used for their forced entry.
 Inspired by this, Sharp had a similar scene inserted.

 The first scenes were shot in Portobello Road market in January 1982.
 The concert, speech and subsequent fight were staged at the Union Chapel in Islington, London.
 Skellen's house and the hostage taking was shot in Kynance Mews in South Kensington.

-When it came time to shoot the SAS assault on the US Ambassador’s residence, the crew had prepared the helicopters and stuntmen but the SAS offered to do the scene instead.
+When it came time to shoot the SAS assault on the U.S. Ambassador's residence, the crew had prepared the helicopters and stuntmen but the SAS offered to do the scene instead.
 Sharp accepted as he thought the look they gave could not be replicated by the crew.

 The action sequences were arranged by veteran James Bond stuntman Bob Simmons.

 "The film isn't a serious psychological study of a terrorist's mind, but it has been a good meaty part", said Judy Davis.
 According to an interview with director Ian Sharp, Judy Davis wanted the dialogue scene between her terrorist character and Richard Widmark's Secretary of State rewritten."She wanted her character to counter some of the things Widmark says to her.
 I wasn’t about to rewrite a scene of that magnitude that was already that well-written.
 I didn’t think her suggestions made any sense anyhow.
 Behind her objections lurked an actor’s ego."

 Filming wrapped after seven weeks.
-Lloyd started to organise the publicity campaign, but like his previous film The Wild Geese, rumour had started to spread that the film was a right-wing propaganda film attacking the CND organisation.
+Lloyd started to organise the publicity campaign, but like his previous film The Wild Geese, rumour had started to spread that the film was a right-wing propaganda film attacking the Campaign for Nuclear Disarmament.

 Soundtrack

-The score was composed by Roy Budd, while the song Right on Time, which is heard during the church scene was written by Jerry and Marc Donahue.
+The score was composed by Roy Budd, while the song "Right on Time", heard during the church scene, was written by Jerry and Marc Donahue.